mher/flower/docs/config.rst

 Default: 100000

-Sets the maximum number of tasks to keep in memory
+Sets the maximum number of tasks to keep in memory.

 .. _natural_time: